Worthington Kilbourne is an International Baccalaureate World School with a Diploma Programme.

 Extended Essay: a work of original research on a specific topic of personal interest to the student.
 The student must write this 4,000-word essay and submit it for external grading.

-Creativity-Action- Service: a series of projects that take a student’s learning outside the classroom and into the community; students must make a sustained effort over a period of 18 months to engage their creative talents, engage in physical activity, conduct a service learning project, and reflect upon the growth that they achieve.
+Creativity-Activity- Service: a series of projects that take a student’s learning outside the classroom and into the community; students must make a sustained effort over a period of 18 months to engage their creative talents, engage in physical activity, conduct a service learning project, and reflect upon the growth that they achieve.

 Option #2: Partial Program Student